-The Office of Medical History and Archives collects and preserves materials that document the history of the University of Massachusetts Medical School (UMMS).
-It also supports historical research, teaching, and other activities that highlight the history of UMMS and the history of American medicine and health care.
+The Office of Medical History and Archives collects and preserves materials that document the history of UMass Chan Medical School.
+It also supports historical research, teaching, and other activities that highlight the history of UMass Chan and the history of American medicine and health care.
 We invite you to visit the Archives.

 Finding aids are available for these collections: